-561 Reference standards or materials (3.2.S.5)
+Reference standards or materials (3.2.S.5)

-562 When in-house standards/working standards, non-official or official standards other than the appropriate and their establishment demonstrated.
+When in-house standards/working standards, non-official or official standards other than the appropriate Ph.
+Eur.
+CRS are employed, they should be suitably described (in terms of identification, purity, assay, etc.) and their establishment demonstrated.
 If other standards are used instead of their respective Ph.
 Eur.
 CRS, an appropriate comparison to the Ph.
 Eur.
 CRS is required (e.g. IR spectra).